LimeChain/subsembly/docs/guides/create-a-new-module/README.md

 ### Overview

-One of the core features of Subsembly, is the ability to add new module to your runtime easily.
-In this tutorial, we will demonstrate how new modules are added and implemented in a Subsembly runtime.
+One of the core features of Subsembly is the ability to add new modules to your runtime easily.
+In this tutorial we will demonstrate how new modules are added and implemented in a Subsembly runtime.

 ### Basics